df-upwork/proposals/daily/2025/12/16/02/result/EN.md

 5.3.1) Creation of a protected investment perimeter at the level of `CHᨀ`, which facilitates access to Swiss banking for capital accumulation.
 5.3.2) Full legitimacy of using Participation Exemption in `M᛭` combined with asset protection through a foreign jurisdiction.
 5.4) Remarks
+5.4.1) The legal isolation of `CHᨀ` does not automatically prevent the creation of a `POEM` in `M᛭`.
+To prevent `CHᨀ` from being deemed a tax resident of `M᛭`, you must ensure strategic decisions are demonstrably taken by qualified directors in `C᛭` and refrain from managing `CHᨀ` from `M᛭`.
-5.4.1) The Branch structure would qualify for a 5% Branch Profits Tax under the Derivative Benefits clause, resulting in a lower effective tax burden (~24.95%) than the `U2ᨀ` structure (~32.85%).
+5.4.2) The Branch structure would qualify for a 5% Branch Profits Tax under the Derivative Benefits clause, resulting in a lower effective tax burden (~24.95%) than the `U2ᨀ` structure (~32.85%).
 However, the `U2ᨀ` structure is preferable as it offers superior legal certainty and simplified banking compliance.
-5.4.2) The legal isolation of `CHᨀ` does not automatically prevent the creation of a `POEM` in `M᛭`.
-To prevent `CHᨀ` from being deemed a tax resident of `M᛭`, you must ensure strategic decisions are demonstrably taken by qualified directors in `C᛭` and abstain from managing `CHᨀ` from `M᛭`.